19hours/sg-statutes/Acts/Monetary Authority of Singapore Act.md

 (4) If the Minister is satisfied that an appeal by a primary dealer is instituted or pursued without reasonable ground, the Minister may, without calling for a reply from the Authority, but after giving the primary dealer an opportunity to be heard, determine the appeal by confirming the notice, direction (or variation thereof) or order of the Authority that is appealed against.

+[Act 31 of 2017 wef 04/06/2018]

 [Act 9 of 2013 wef 18/04/2013]

 ### Inspection of books

-30V\.—(1) The Authority may from time to time inspect, under conditions of secrecy, the books of a primary dealer relating to its business referred to in section 30Q(1) for the purposes of ensuring that —
+150\.—(1) The Authority may from time to time inspect, under conditions of secrecy, the books of a primary dealer relating to its business referred to in section 145(1) for the purposes of ensuring that —

-(a) any condition or restriction imposed by the Authority under section 30R on the primary dealer is complied with;
+(a) any condition or restriction imposed by the Authority under section 146 on the primary dealer is complied with;

+[Act 31 of 2017 wef 04/06/2018]

-(b) any direction given by the Authority under section 30S to the primary dealer is complied with; or
+(b) any direction given by the Authority under section 147 to the primary dealer is complied with; or

+[Act 31 of 2017 wef 04/06/2018]

 (c) the primary dealer has satisfied or satisfies any of its obligations under or arising from this Part.

+[Act 31 of 2017 wef 04/06/2018]

 (2) For the purposes of an inspection under this section —

-(a) a primary dealer, and any person who is in possession of the books of the primary dealer relating to its business referred to in section 30Q(1), shall produce such books (and afford the Authority access thereto) and provide such information and facilities as may be required by the Authority to conduct the inspection;
+(a) a primary dealer, and any person who is in possession of the books of the primary dealer relating to its business referred to in section 145(1), shall produce such books (and afford the Authority access thereto) and provide such information and facilities as may be required by the Authority to conduct the inspection;

+[Act 31 of 2017 wef 04/06/2018]

 (b) the primary dealer shall procure that any such person in paragraph (a) who is in possession of the primary dealer’s books produce the books to the Authority and give such information or facilities as may be required by the Authority; and